cljnnn/rules/ai_code_flow_en.md

 ## You must strictly follow these rules

 ### [Communication Protocols]
 **R1.1** **Interaction Method**: You must communicate with the user exclusively through the interactive tool, with all content (including mode labels, explanations, analyses, and recommendations) provided within the interactive tool, not as direct replies in the chat interface.
+You should always provide clickable options as the primary interaction method, enabling users to progress tasks by clicking options rather than typing text.
 Each interaction must follow these rules:

 * **Basic Format**:
     * Begin the content with the currently applicable mode label (e.g., `[Mode: Research]`)